 If your children are older and can sit still for several minutes together, here is a remedy that my grandfather himself partook of.
 Pour hot, steamy water into a bowl.
 (Do not do this over boiling water, which is too hot and can cause burns.)
 Add a squirt of liquid peppermint or eucalyptus soap.
 Have the child lean over the bowl and drape a towel over his or her head and breathe deeply.
 If you’ve ever given yourself a facial, this is the exact same technique.
 The nasal passages will open up and drain out.

 Then bundle them up nice and warm and send them to bed.
-A little of the body balm around the nose will help heal any irritation or chap from frequent nose blowing.
+A little of the Magic Balm around the nose will help heal any irritation or chap from frequent nose blowing.
 Prop them up if they’re old enough to keep the drainage coming out the nose and not back down the throat and into the lungs.